jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Aug 2015|0.37|120
 Aug 2014|0.18|370
 Jun 2014|0.09|61
 <figcaption>Bitcoin Hash Rate Doubling Time</figcaption>

+In order to brute force the salted and peppered password hash we will need to try, on average, half of all the possible pepper values in order to obtain the actual pepper.

 Let's take the worst case of the most acceleration of the Bitcoin hash rate: doubling every 60 days.
 Then we can set a maximum hash rate using the formula: